resolver101757/blue_sky_data/README.md

 3. **Environment Variables**

-   Create a `.env` file in the root directory and add your Blue Sky credentials:
+   Create a `.env` file in the root directory and add your credentials:

    ```
-   username=your_username
-   password=your_password
+   username=your_bluesky_username
+   password=your_bluesky_password
+   google_api_key=your_google_api_key
    ```

 4. **Run the Scripts**

-   - To get a list of posts, run:
+   - To run the main application:
      ```bash
-     python get_a_list_of_posts.py
+     python main.py
      ```

-   - To post a message, run:

-     ```bash
-     python post_a_message.py
-     ```
+## Features

+- Collect and store posts from Blue Sky in a SQLite database
+- Post messages to Blue Sky
+- Web interface for analyzing Blue Sky feed using AI (powered by Google's Gemini model)
+- Jupyter Notebook for data exploration and experimentation

 ## Future Development

-- **Data Storage**: Implement a database to store collected data for further analysis.
-- **Data Processing**: Develop scripts to process and analyze the collected data.
-- **Enhanced API Interaction**: Add more features to interact with the Blue Sky API, such as commenting, sharing, and following users.
+- Implement more advanced data processing and analysis techniques
+- Enhance the web interface with more features and visualizations
-- **Error Handling**: Improve error handling and logging for more robust scripts.
+- Improve error handling and logging
-- **User Interface**: Create a user-friendly interface for non-technical users to interact with the tool.
+- Add user authentication for the web interface
+- Implement real-time data streaming capabilities

 ## Contributing